 We didn’t sacrifice important features to achieve the design’s simplicity.
 On the contrary, we skillfully integrated the most crucial functionality into the user interface, leaving the breathing room and keeping the design light.

 The app has tracking, analysis, and team & project management capabilities.
+We intended to cover all these features while not overwhelming the interface.
+In a nutshell, we wanted to let design breathe.

 In-depth research underlies any successful project.
 We analyzed the time tracking apps niche to find out what offerings our competitors bring to the market.
 Clockify, Toggl, TimeDoctor...The list can count a dozen time tracking products we had checked before tackling our project.
 And what did we realize?
 Well...We can do better!